-"My Underground Mother" is a personal documentary that explores the silenced sexual trauma and agency of survivors of Nazi-run Jewish women's forced labor camps, through a daughter’s unraveling of her late mother’s hidden Holocaust past.
+My Underground Mother is a personal documentary that explores the silenced sexual trauma and agency of survivors of Nazi-run Jewish women’s camps, through a daughter’s unraveling of her late mother’s hidden Holocaust past.

-WHAT PRICE SILENCE?
+WHAT’s the PRICE of SILENCE?

-That’s the driving question in MY UNDERGROUND MOTHER,a documentary about New York journalist Marisa Fox’s search for the secret past of her late mother, Tamar Fromer Fox, based on her articles for Ha’aretz, The New YorkTimes, The Huffington Post, The Forward, The Daily Beast and CNN.
-Fox’s directorial debut unfolds like a detective story.
-Shot on location in the Czech Republic, Poland, Germany, Australia, Sweden, Israel, Canada and the United States, MY UNDERGROUND MOTHER is a gripping, first person narrative about a daughter hungering for reconciliation with a mother who claimed she wasn't a Holocaust victim.
-The film has been awarded grants from the NEH, Claims Conference, Jewish Story Partners, New York State Council on the Arts, NYC Women’s Fund for Music and Media, New York Foundation for the Arts, Remembrance and Future Foundation, Spungen Family Foundation and many private donors, and is being fiscally sponsored by the Center for Independent Documentary (CID).
+MY UNDERGROUND MOTHER is a gripping, first person narrative about a daughter hungering for reconciliation with a mother who claimed she wasn’t a Holocaust victim.
+The film has been awarded grants from the National Endowment for the Humanities, Claims Conference, Jewish Story Partners, New York State Council on the Arts, NYC Women’s Fund for Music and Media, Dr. David M. Milch Foundation, Zygmund Rolat, Spungen Family Foundation and many private donors, and is being fiscally sponsored by the Center for Independent Documentary (CID).

 MY STORY